Develocity Test Distribution takes your existing test suites and distributes them across remote agents to execute them faster.

 Executors starting with localhost- are the local executors.
 All other executors (in our example containing distribution-agent) are the remote executors.

-The executor (and the pool, if applicable) where a test has been run are displayed in the test class view from build scans:
+The executor (and the pool, if applicable) where a test has been run are displayed in the test class view from Build Scans:

 build scan class view executor name